 a story told in graphic novel format is more than just a story told in graphic novel format: the choice of the medium induces a set of possibilities as well as impossibilities, of obstacles as well as chances, that are not found in other media, even if it remains always possible to retell or remake a given story in a different medium.

 The distinguishing features of the comic book and graphic novel outlined by Baetens and Frey include, firstly, the narrative aspect of the drawing itself; drawing on Jarad Gardner’s “Storylines”, they explain how lines are used as ‘narrative agents and vehicles of storytelling.’
 There is also an increased importance given to characterisation and spacialisation.
 The physical body and the environment that body occupies are the means through which the progression of time through space/setting is realised.
 This gives an increased sense of importance to place, with settings often becoming characters in their own right.
-Finally, the conflation of narration and description in comics, as opposed to mutual exclusivity of these modes in verbal storytelling, and the privileging of abstract forms and sequences, and non-linear sequencing (as expressed by N. Katherine Hayles in her discussion of the ‘database’), distinguish comics and graphic novels from other media.
-Comics and graphic novels are distinguished specifically from film, as the medium often thought to be their closest relative, through their illustrative over narrative focus, and multiperspectival representation of character.
+Finally, the conflation of narration and description in comics, as opposed to mutual exclusivity of these modes in verbal storytelling, and the privileging of abstract forms and sequences and non-linear sequencing (as expressed by N. Katherine Hayles in her discussion of the ‘database’), distinguish comics and graphic novels from other media.
+Comics and graphic novels are distinguished specifically from film, as the medium often thought to be their closest relative, through their focus on illustration over narrative, and their multiperspectival representation of character.

 Part Three: Themes

 The shortest of the three sections, this does perhaps seem the least developed, particularly after a fairly comprehensive and well researched and structured section on form.
-It does however contain many interesting arguments and ideas.
+It does, however, contain many interesting arguments and ideas.
 This final section deals with two of the main themes that Baetens and Frey identify in the graphic novel: the interplays between graphic novels and literary fiction, and nostalgia for historical content and historic comic book forms.

 They argue that literary culture has become increasingly open to visual narratives, and that this has led to many connections developing between the forms.
 They cite the ‘visually oriented public-commercial sphere’ as a driving force behind the increased engagement from traditional publishers and writers with visual and popular media, suggesting that, ‘traditional writers and publishers are far less secure in their cultural status and increasingly building bridges to the visual world.’
 This suggestion takes a rather cynical view of the reasons for traditional literature “moving with times,” though it does prepare the ground for some interesting examples of contemporary works that blur the boundaries between high and low culture, and between traditional literary and visual or graphic narrative; among them, my favourite living Italian, Umberto Eco, and his illustrated novel The Mysterious Flame of Queen Loana.
 These examples are used in service of the position that ‘the literary world’s interest in comics and graphic novels further legitimates both fields as being part of the wider literary realm,’ nicely achieving the aims of the graphic novel genre; that it be seen as serious, literary, and comparable to the novel.
 Whether the goal of the graphic novel should be to be legitimised by the traditional novel is clearly an argument for another time, but something worth thinking about in the context offered here.

-The other side to this coin is the use of literature in graphic novels.
+The other side of this coin is the use of literature in graphic novels.
 Here, Baetens and Frey discuss literary adaptations, such as the infamous Classics Illustrated comics, and more modern graphic novel adaptations such as Heuet’s Proust.
 It is here that their main argument, that ‘there is a real difference between comics and graphic novel [sic] and [that] this difference is cultural rather than narrowly formal or visual’ comes home to rest.
 They explain how the reverential attitude towards literature seen in comic books such as Classics Illustrated is replaced by true literary adaptation in the graphic novel: ‘graphic novels are not afraid of taking liberties with the material they adapt.’
-The literary experimentation of graphic novelists, and their explorations of the limits of their own medium, differentiate them from comic book creators, and place them firmly in the sphere of the literary.
+The literary experimentation of graphic novelists, and their explorations of the limits of their own medium differentiate them from comic book creators, placing them firmly in the sphere of the literary.

 Linked to the idea of literary adaptation is the idea that graphic novels play with and manipulate older comic forms in instances of ‘nostalgia’.
 This can take the form of republishing old classics, as well as upending familiar tropes.
 Baetens and Frey identify a fascination, even a preoccupation with the past in contemporary graphic novels of all genres, and perceive links to a wider nostalgia culture in contemporary society, situating the phenomenon as ‘part of ‘the digital era’s retro-mania.’
 In spite of this, they maintain the idea of the graphic novel as a new and exciting reading experience, offering a break from traditional comics: ‘The content of some of the new graphic novels of the post-2000s is distinctive from the more typical nostalgia culture because these works have real political energy and bite.’
 Using works by Kyle Baker and Art Spiegelman, they show that graphic novels are not limited to the simplistically nostalgic, but that they often engage with history in a critical and sophisticated way.

 The book concludes with a short bibliographical guide that discusses sources relevant to the various sections of their book.
-As a work aimed at students and scholars new to the field, this is a really useful addition to aid further study.
+As a work aimed at students and scholars new to the field, this is a useful addition to aid further study.

 As a whole, The Graphic Novel: An Introduction is informative, and enjoyable.
-It introduces key concepts and ideas in a way that is easy to understand, and presents a solid and sustained central argument that is fully supported through well discussed examples.
+It introduces key concepts and ideas in a way that is easy to understand, and presents a solid and sustained central argument that is fully supported through well-discussed examples.
 A particular strength is the middle section on ‘Form’ which offers a number of strategies for achieving critical readings of graphic novels, illustrated by well-chosen examples, and supported by relevant theoretical models.
-Overall, a brilliant introduction to the graphic novel, and to comics studies more generally.
+Overall, this is a brilliant introduction to the graphic novel, and to comics studies more generally.